Tides

 tides and tide prediction.
 Before computers and software, machines, like the one

-at left, generated tide predictions
+at left, generated tide predictions.

 Tides are the alternating rise and fall of sea level with respect to land, as